 “Yeah.
 You’re a springer, so it’ll be Sandalphon.
 His whole line would make a fine organisation of burglars if they weren’t so angelic.”
-Jay snorted as he remembered the not-so-angelic branch of Sandalphon’s tree.
+He snorted when he remembered the not-so-angelic branch of Sandalphon’s tree.

 “The angels were from Cascade,” said Freya.
 “That makes you as wanted as we are.
 Isn’t that fun?”